tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 DTLS implementations do not use the TLS 1.3 "compatibility mode" described in Section D.4 of {{!TLS13}}.
-DTLS servers MUST NOT echo the "session_id" value from the client and endpoints MUST NOT send ChangeCipherSpec messages.
+DTLS servers MUST NOT echo the "legacy_session_id" value from the client and endpoints MUST NOT send ChangeCipherSpec messages.

 With these exceptions, the DTLS message formats, flows, and logic are